-I'm excited to introduce you to my good friend from Down Under Eleni Konstantine.
+I'm excited to introduce you to my friend from Down Under Eleni Konstantine.
 Not only is Eleni a fantastic writer, she's one hell of a cook!
 So take it away Eleni and dazzle us an awesome Greek dish.

 Hi Everyone!
 Nice to meet you all.